pattonsgirl/CEG3120/CourseNotes/load-balancers.md

 `source/ip hash` is an allocation strategy that reconnects you with the server you were communicating with.

-But what about those shopping carts?
-How about remembering you log on session?
+How about remembering you logged on?

 #### JSON Web Tokens